nap2000/docs/features.rst

-  Data is stored in PostGIS; a PostgreSQL database with geospatial extensions, :ref:`Point; Line and Area type location data can be collected<locations>`,
+  Data is stored in PostGIS; a PostgreSQL database with geospatial extensions, :ref:`Point; Line and Area type location data can be collected<locations>`, :ref:`Specify custom base maps when visualising location data on the server<shared-maps>`,

 Analysis
 --------